nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/LoadSequenceDiagram.puml" alt="LoadSequenceDiagram" />

-The `load` command is facilitated by `LoadCommand` and `LoadCommandParser`. `LoadCommand` attempts to read the JSON file and calls `setClassManager` and `setClassManagerFilePath` of `Model` to update the new save file path and Class Manager data to be displayed.
+The `load` command is facilitated by `LoadCommand` and `LoadCommandParser`. `LoadCommand` attempts to read the JSON file and checks if the tutorial and assignment count for each student matches the current configuration of Class Manager.
+If the file is valid, it then calls `setClassManager` and `setClassManagerFilePath` of `Model` to update the new save file path and Class Manager data to be displayed. `LoadCommand` then resets `VersionedClassManager` to clear the undo/redo history of Class Manager.

 #### Parsing user input